alexmarozick/WeatherAPI/README.md

 # Issues
-1) Frontend and HTTP request handler run off different urls
+1) Frontend and HTTP request handler run off different ports

 2) Initializing DB with many entries is very slow due to scraping one at a time